WHO WE ARE

 Lara Van de Merckt

-As a senior policy advisor in the Chemicals department, Lara contributes to the development and implementation of policies and projects relating to the Water Framework Directive, the Drinking Water Directive and the EU Soil Strategy and its Soil Monitoring Law.
+As a senior policy advisor in the Health, Environment and Chemicals department, Lara contributes to the development and implementation of policies and projects relating to the Water Framework Directive, the Drinking Water Directive and the EU Soil Strategy and its Soil Monitoring Law.

 She joined European Metals as a policy officer in January 2021, having spent a year as a student employee.